F-Stack/f-stack/dpdk/doc/guides/prog_guide/rte_flow.rst

 the specified group on that device.

-If a matched flow is redirected to a table which doesn't contain a matching rule for that flow then the behavior is undefined and the resulting behavior is up to the specific device.
-Best practice when using groups would be define a default flow rule for each group which a defines the default actions in that group so a consistent behavior is defined.
+If a matched flow is redirected to a table which doesn't contain a matching rule for that flow, then the behavior is undefined and the resulting behavior is up to the specific device.
+Best practice when using groups would be to define a default flow rule for each group which a defines the default actions in that group so a consistent behavior is defined.

-Defining an action for matched flow in a group to jump to a group which is higher in the group hierarchy may not be supported by physical devices, depending on how groups are mapped to the physical devices.
+Defining an action for a matched flow in a group to jump to a group which is higher in the group hierarchy may not be supported by physical devices, depending on how groups are mapped to the physical devices.
 In the definitions of jump actions, applications should be aware that it may be